microsoft/FluidFramework/packages/dds/tree/docs/wip/inverse-changes/README.md

 ### Design B: Sending Abstract Undos

 In this design,
-undo ops sent over the wire are abstract in the sense that they only describe, which prior change ought to be undone.
+undo ops sent over the wire are abstract in the sense that they only describe which prior change ought to be undone.
 The specific document changes needed to accomplish the undo are entirely left to the receiver to work out.